STARS4ALL/tessw-publisher/README.md

 # Not reloadable property
 nphotom = 1

+# Number of supervision cycles to declare a photometer offline
+# if the photometer does not delvier any data in all of these cycles
+# Not reloadable property
+ncycles = 3

 # component log level (debug, info, warn, error, critical)
 # reloadable property
 log_level = info